About

 The members of the Gyanta Hungarian Folk Band, North America’s preeminent Hungarian folk music group, are drawn from the vibrant Canadian-Hungarian communities of Ontario and Quebec.
 They belong to the upper echelon of musicians, singers and dancers based in North America specializing in the unique and centuries-old folk music of the Hungarian villages located in Hungary, Transylvania (a part of western Romania), and Slovakia.

-Aside from its core offering of Hungarian village music, Gyanta also plays music from the Hungarian “nota” tradition (often referred to as “gypsy music”) and popular Hungarian dance tunes, including well-known csardas melodies, hallgato (listening songs), waltzes, tangos, and polkas.
-This allows the band to serve the musical needs of all Hungarian communities in North America.
-For this reason, Gyanta is often called upon to play at Hungarian weddings, balls, and various community functions throughout the continent for those desiring a wide-ranging mix of village music together with these more mainstream genres.
+Aside from its core offering of Hungarian village music, Gyanta also plays select music from the Hungarian “nota” tradition (often referred to as “gypsy music”) and popular Hungarian dance tunes, including well-known csardas melodies, hallgato (listening songs), waltzes, tangos, and polkas.
+This allows the band to fully serve the musical needs of all Hungarian communities in North America.